Nexus Indexer 2.0: Incremental Downloading

 Building Incremental Indexes

 When the daily task runs on central to create indexes, the most recent content (in its entirety) is stored in the nexus-maven-repository-index.gz file.
-This file is always available as a fallback, in case a consumer doesn't properly handle incremental indexes, or the consumer has fallen so far behind, that the provider no longer has all of the incremental portions that the consumer needs.
-Along side this, an incremental index is generated that contains all changes (adds/updates/deletes) since the last time the index was generated.
-This incremental file is very small, in comparison to the full index, in most cases being ~10kb on a daily basis.
+This file is always available as a fallback, if a consumer doesn't properly handle incremental indexes, or has fallen so far behind, that the provider no longer has all the incremental portions that the consumer needs.
+Alongside this, an incremental index is generated that contains all changes (adds/updates/deletes) since the last time the index was generated.
+This incremental file is very small, compared to the full index, most cases being ~10kb daily.
 These incremental files are listed in a nexus-maven-repository-index.properties file, along with a chain id.
 This chain id is used to 'reset' the incremental chain, should a full index download be required for some reason.

 Retrieving Incremental Indexes

-If the consumer application is integrated with the nexus indexer (at least version 2.0), then there is nothing to worry about, the nexus-indexer will manage downloading the incremental pieces it is currently missing from the base, and should anything not line up (requires incremental pieces that the provider no longer carries, or the chain id is different), the indexer will then download the full index file and will then start checking for incremental changes next time it updates.
+If the consumer application is integrated with the Nexus Indexer (at least version 2.0), there is nothing to worry about, the nexus-indexer will manage downloading the incremental pieces it is currently missing from the base.
+If anything does not line up (requires incremental pieces that the provider no longer carries, or the chain id is different), the indexer will then download the full index file and start checking for incremental changes next time it updates.

 This is all handled in the nexus-maven-repository-index.properties file.

-- nexus.index.chain-id: this is the chain-id of the current incremental items.
-If at any time this value changes from what the consumer has in its local properties file, the consumer should trigger a full .gz index download (and of course the properties file, to keep up to date)
+• nexus.index.chain-id: this is the chain-id of the current incremental items.
+If this value changes from what the consumer has in its local properties file, the consumer should trigger a full .gz index download (and of course the properties file, to keep up to date)

-- nexus.index.last-incremental: This is the last incremental item available, simply an integer that gets inserted into the download file name.
-If consumer has the same value in its local properties file, no need to download anything.
+• nexus.index.last-incremental: This is the last incremental item available, simply an integer that gets inserted into the download file name.
+If the consumer has the same value in its local properties file, no need to download anything.

-Of course we don't want to leave the legacy guys out in the cold, so the old timestamp based properties are available as well:
+Of course, we don't want to leave the legacy guys out in the cold, so the old timestamp based properties are also available:

-- nexus.index.time: Timestamp that the legacy .zip index was last created.
-If this timestamp differs from your local properties file, will want to download the full .zip index
+• nexus.index.time: Timestamp that the legacy .zip index was last created.
+If this timestamp differs from your local properties file, you will want to download the full .zip index

-- nexus.index.timestamp: Timestamp that the .gz index was last created.
-If this timestamp differs from your local properties file, will want to download the full .gz index
+• nexus.index.timestamp: Timestamp that the .gz index was last created.
+If this timestamp differs from your local properties file, you will want to download the full .gz index

 So to wrap everything up, plain and simply, if your application is integrated with the nexus-indexer, you should definitely upgrade to 2.0.0, to get this enormous bandwidth saving.
-This has already been achieved with the latest m2eclipse 0.9.8 release, and will be coming in nexus 1.4.
+This has already been achieved with the latest m2eclipse 0.9.8 release, and will be coming in Sonatype Nexus Repository 1.4.

 Written by Damian Bradicich